Military history of Mexico: World War II

-With the inauguration of Manuel Avila Camacho, the last of the generals held presidential power.
-He was a moderate, in contrast to his predecessor Cárdenas.
-He is known for his greater cooperation with the United States with its entry into World War II in December 1941.
-Mexico broke relations with the Axis Powers following its attack on the U.S. base at Pearl Harbor on 7 December 1941.
-Mexico extended rights of the U.S. Navy and participated in a Joint Defense Commission with the U.S. However, the Mexican public was not keen in becoming involved in an international conflict.
-On 22 May 1942, following the torpedoing of two oil tankers in the Gulf, the Potrero del Llano and the Faja de Oro by German U-Boats, Mexico declared itself in a state of war with the Axis powers.
-Mexico instituted national military service in 1942 as well as civil defense.
+Foreign relations with the United States and the United Kingdom reached a critical low in 1938 when Mexico seized and nationalized its oil industry, but this would quickly change with the outbreak of World War II.
+While still neutral, President and military general Manuel Ávila Camacho condemned the German invasions of 1939 and 1940 across Europe and extended its recognition to the governments in exile.
+Mexico broke relations with the Axis powers following its attack on the U.S. base at Pearl Harbor on 7 December 1941.
+Mexico extended rights of the U.S. Navy and participated in a Joint Defense Commission with the U.S. In May 1942 German U-boats torpedoed and sank two Mexican oil tankers in the Gulf: the Potrero del Llano and the Faja de Oro.
+Manuel Ávila Camacho called Congress for an extraordinary session and Mexico officially declared war on the Axis powers on 22 May 1942.
 Former President Lázaro Cárdenas (1934–40) served the Avila Camacho administration as Minister of Defense.
 Cárdenas was the key negotiator with the U.S. military about "radar surveillance, landing rights, naval patrols, and chains of command."
 The Mexican population was indifferent or hostile to the war.
 The institution of conscription led to violent protests, prompting the Mexican government to exempt conscripts from service overseas, helping to quell the civil unrest.
 However, Mexican citizens living in the United States were drafted in the U.S. Army, sustaining a high casualty rate.

-The fighting unit in the Mexican military, the Escuadrón 201, also known as the Aztec Eagles, saw combat in World War II.
-This group comprised more than 300 volunteers, who trained in the United States to fight against Imperial Japan.
-It was the first Mexican military unit trained for overseas combat.
+The Mexican airforce contributed with the 201 Squadron, also known as the Aztec Eagles.
+This group comprised more than 300 volunteers who trained in the United States and fought against Imperial Japan in the Pacific theatre.
+The Mexican 201 Fighter Squadron joined the 5th Air Force unit of the United States during the liberation of the Philippines; where Australian, Filipino and more American personnel also participated on the ground and in the sea.

+Military participation was very limited in the end, but Mexico proved a key ally to sustain the domestic economy and industry of the United States during war.
+The Bracero Program (1942-1964) between the two countries sought to supply American plantations and factories with Mexican workers.
+The Bracero Program is the largest foreign worker program in U.S. history, and the subsequent pattern of mass migration of millions of Mexicans to the United States can be traced back to this policy.
+Around 5 million worker visas were granted to fill up vacancies in 24 U.S. states.

 Although most countries in the Western Hemisphere eventually entered the war on the Allies' side, Mexico and Brazil were the only Latin American nations that sent troops to fight overseas.
 The cooperation of Mexico and the United States in World War II helped bring about reconciliation between the two countries at the leadership level.

-In the civil arena, the Bracero Program gave thousands of Mexicans the opportunity to work in the US in support of the Allied war effort.
-This also granted them an opportunity to gain US citizenship by enlisting in the military.

-During this time the Mexican government prepared with 100,000 Charros to prevent any future attack from the Axis.
-Charros originated from protectors of haciendas and they were horse riders who were ready for any emergency or attack.